lowdanie/lowdanie.github.io/_posts/2020-12-19-heat-capacity-sound.md

 # Heat Capacity and the Adiabatic Index

-In the previous section we showed that in order to calculate the speed of sound in a gas one must know its adiabatic index.
+In the previous section we showed that the speed of sound in a gas is proportional to its adiabatic index.
 The technical reason for this is equation \ref{eq:piston-k-final} which says that the adiabatic index determines the gas's stiffness.
 But what is the adiabatic index and what does it have to do with stiffness?

 In this section we interpret the adiabatic index in terms of the more intuitive concept of [_heat capacity_](https://en.wikipedia.org/wiki/Heat_capacity) and then try to understand the connection between heat capacity and the compressibility of a gas.

-For starters, adiabatic index of an ideal gas can be expressed in terms of the gas's heat capacity [^WIKI2]:
+For starters, the adiabatic index of an ideal gas can be expressed in terms of the gas's heat capacity [^WIKI2]:
 \begin{equation}\label{eq:gamma-cv}
 \gamma = 1 + \frac{R}{c_V}
 \end{equation}